Adidem23/SecureBid_Backend/README.md

 # Tender Allocation System Using Blockchain
- This is my EDI Project in which users can subscribes to Government recent tenders .They can also see , Trade and mutually Exchange tenders
+ This is my EDI Project in which users can subscribes to Government recent tenders .They can also see , Trade and mutually Exchange tenders.
+This is Only Solidity Realted Part is There in this Repository .
+For Full Project Check out SecureBid_Final Repository

 # Features :
 - Allocate Tenders